 - Cost – It is essential to understand what you are receiving when considering costs.
 Rapid Detox Centers have cut the quality of the facility, inpatient time allowed and level of medical care.
 These practices will enable them to treat more patients; subsequently, patients’ safety and comfort may be compromised.

-- Time – Through the web, you will find ads stating: 48-hour detox, accelerated detox, rapid drug detox, detox in one day, etc. *As fast as a rapid opioid detox can be, it is not a miracle, but a medical procedure.
+*As fast as a rapid opioid detox can be, it is not a miracle, but a medical procedure.
 The process depends on your age, health, and metabolism.
 No exact time or protocol to fit every patient’s needs.
 A comprehensive assessment decides the adequate detox protocol and inpatient length of stay.
 Opioid dependence causes an extensive chemical and organ dysregulation.
 It is imperative to provide patients with the pre and post inpatient recovery time for the necessary to obtain physiological stabilization.

 Waismann Method of Rapid Opiate Detox